M-arcus/cloudron-docs/developer/docs/api.md

         cmd: [ ],                   // array of strings with the launch command
         readonlyRootfs: <boolean>   // set to true if the app's file system is read-only },
+    alternateDomains: [             // setup redirection from these domains to the app {
+            subdomain: <string>,
+            domain: <string>        // must be a valid Cloudron domain },
+        ...
+    ],
     mailboxName: <string>           // name of the mailbox assigned to this application
 ```